1972 Chrysler Imperial Redesign Is Befitting Of A Sith Lord

 Gallery: Chrysler Imperial Redesign

 That’s not to say the rest of the car is ignored entirely.
 A properly fat set of wheels and tires adorn the four corners, and the landau roof is ditched in favor of a smooth transition into the acres-long quarter panel.
 In some ways, the subtle change gives the Imperial a Ute appearance with the massive trunk becoming a pickup bed.
-Given this size of the car, such a transport could probably smuggle more goods than the… [DON’T’ say it—Ed.] um, largest full-size truck currently offered by Ram.
+Given the size of the car, such a transport could probably smuggle more goods than the… [DON’T’ say it—Ed.] ...um, largest full-size truck currently offered by Ram.

 The last time we saw the Imperial in production was in 1993, when it was just a shadow of its former self on a modified K-car platform.
 An Imperial concept car emerged in 2006, but with rising fuel costs it never materialized further.
 Seeing this rendering, however, makes us rather nostalgic for a proper Imperial resurrection.
 Are you listening, Chrysler?
 Bring this car back without any backstory whatsoever and call it the Palpatine [That’s it Smith, you’re demoted to Lada duty for the next two weeks pending an evaluation of your nerd cred—Ed.]